 The Reading Rainbowverse has the typical Gilda/pony romance... but mixes it up by having a cat crush on Gilda too.
 Not an anthropomorphic cat... a normal housecat.

-Strife, the Draconequi of Natural Selection, is Happily Married to Mortis, the Alicorn of Death, and have kids.
+Strife, the Draconequus of Natural Selection, is Happily Married to Mortis, the Alicorn of Death, and they have kids.

 Dark World!Derpy has feelings for the Doctor, which is part of her motivation for wanting to destroy the Valeyard and force him to regenerate back into the Doctor.
 She succeeds and ends up marrying him after Nightmare Eclipse's defeat, though he's using a Fob Watch.

-Celestia and Discord were once in love, but Discord's Sociopathy and sadism ended that.
+Celestia and Discord were once in love, but the latter's Sociopathy and sadism ended that.

-Minuette and Captive Audience, as Minuette is actually a Time Lord.
+Minuette and Captive Audience, as the former is actually a Time Lord.
 Though it's a bit ambiguous after Minuette destroys the Master if she's still one or not.

 TD ends up in one with Cheerilee in the main continuity of The Non-Bronyverse.
 In the alternative-continuity AU story where he gets accidentally turned into an alicorn, he eventually strikes one up with Celestia.

 Another Gardevoir related fanfic.
-This one is about a boy growing up with a female ralt.
-Due to some genetics, the ralt, then kirlia comes more and more human as she spend time with the boys and as their relationships develops.
+This one is about a boy growing up with a female Ralts.
+Due to some genetics, the Ralts, then Kirlia, becomes more and more human as she spends time with the boy and their relationships develops.